haiku/website/content/guides/building/get-source-git.md

 <h5>Long commit comments</h5>

-If your commit message is longer, you can put it in a file and use it this way:
+<p>If your commit message is longer, you can put it in a file and use it this way:</p>

 ```sh
 git commit -a -F ~/mycommitlog
 ```

-Or you can use "git commit -a", which will open an editor and let you write down the message when you commit your changes.
+<p>Or you can use "git commit -a", which will open an editor and let you write down
+the message when you commit your changes.</p>

 <h4>Pushing changes for review</h4>